SoftwareAG/c8y-docs/src/documents/guides/event-language/functions.html.md

 ## Database functions

-To interact with your historical data you can use one of the following functions to directly query the database
+To interact with your historical data you can use one of the following functions to directly query the database.

 Most functions are available in several variants: